moneeroz/peace-dental-webapi/README.md

 # Peace Dental Web-API

-The Peace Dental web api is a dotnet C# server designed to power the Peace Dental web application.
+Peace Dental web api is a dotnet C# server designed to power the Peace Dental web application.
 This robust server handles user authentication, data management, and API interactions with a PostgreSQL database using Entity Framework.
 The server follows the MVC architecture and incorporates JWT for secure authentication and authorization using dotnet Identity and JWT Bearer authentication.

 ## Table of Contents